 “When we are embroiled in a legal dispute the words of our legal system, designed to categorize and classify and instruct can inadvertently sterilize the harsh realities of what has taken place.
 They can serve as a shield against the horror of what we are really discussing.
 And this must not ever happen.
 Because the truth about what Larry has done must be realized to its fullest depth if justice is to ever be served.”
 Rachael Denhollander At the hearing against Larry Nassar.

-Let’s not forget what happens to people who are Raped.
+Let’s not forget what happens to people who are Raped or otherwise sexually abused.
 Victims can suffer physically, emotionally, mentally and socially.
 If they get fired for trying to gain fair treatment they also suffer financially.
 Who will we protect, the victims or the perpetrators?
 That is a question society needs to continually ask itself.

 Sabina is speaking out about corruption and exercising her right to freedom of speech and freedom of assembly to protect students and other employees.
 Is Academic Freedom dead in America?
+Is it dead in the UW System?
 Is the First Amendment still honored?
 Is students’ safety important?
 No wonder student victims of sexual abuse are afraid to speak up in this environment.
 No wonder it is so hard for victims to find someone to advocate for them.

 Why is an “inspired teacher” threatened with job termination?
-She advocated for a student victim of sexual harassment and complained about the retaliation she received for her advocacy and because she complained about it.
+She advocated for a student victim of sexual harassment and complained about the retaliation she received for her advocacy and because she complained about the retaliation she received for the complaints.
 The institution wants you to believe it is because she asked a colleague to house sit, because she audio recorded open meetings (legal in Wisconsin) and because she “broke the trust of her colleagues.”
-However, it was Sabina’s colleagues who broke her trust.
+Their stated reasons are all pretext.

 They tried to break Sabina’s spirit and her will to protect victims.
 They failed.